 This method is the simplest, and if you use cash basis accounting, you can use the direct write-off method while tracking outstanding invoices.
 However, if you use accrual accounting and want to be consistent with general accounting principles, you should use the allowance method to write off bad debts.

 The allowance method allows you to anticipate bad debts before they occur.
-With this method, you may create an allowance for doubtful accounts or a bad debts expense account.
-The allowance for doubtful accounts is a set amount that you anticipate losing every year.
-It is a permanent account that appears on the balance sheet, and it refers to funds already recorded in accounts receivable that you anticipate turning into bad debts.
+With this method, you create an allowance for doubtful accounts or a bad debts expense account.
+The allowance for doubtful accounts is a set amount you anticipate losing every year.
+It’s a permanent account that appears on the balance sheet, and it refers to funds already recorded in accounts receivable that you anticipate turning into bad debts.

-In contrast, the bad debts expense is an expense account.
-You identify the percentage of invoices you expect to not be paid, and every time you have a sale, a percentage of the sale amount is put into the bad debts expense account.
-This account does not appear on the balance sheet, and it gets zeroed out at the end of the year.
-However, using a bad debts expense account is a great way to peg potential bad debts to sales.
+In contrast, with a bad debts expense account, you identify the percentage of invoices on which you expect a failure to pay, then every time a sale occurs, a percentage of the sale amount is put into the bad debts expense account.
+This account doesn’t appear on the balance sheet, and it gets zeroed out at the end of the year.
+Using a bad debts expense account is a great way to peg potential bad debts to sales.

 Recording Bad Debts With the Allowance Method

-To explain the process, imagine you are a fruit vendor.
+To explain the process more fully, imagine you are a fruit vendor.
 You sell 15 baskets of bananas to a local health food shop and issue an invoice for $100.
 However, the store goes out of business and doesn’t pay the invoice.